adanieljohnson/NTC2024/README.md

-# Piedmont NC Bonsai

-Welcome to our site.
+# Welcome to the Neuroscience Teaching Cases Site

 We encourage others to use the resources available here.
 Except where noted otherwise, all materials may be reused and adapted under terms of a Creative Commons license.